 Legislature v.
 Padilla.
 The delay of the Census information resulted in a need to reexamine the deadlines established in statute for Commission-approved final maps.
 The Legislature, in consultation with the 2010 Citizens Redistricting Commission, filed suit on Jun.
-4th, 2020 to require the Secretary of State to accept maps from the 2020 Commission after the date established in the state's constitution.
-The California Supreme Court agreed that the unique circumstances due to the pandemic required such an adjustment and modified the timeline to the following: draft maps would be due no later than Nov.
+4, 2020 to require the Secretary of State to accept maps from the 2020 Commission after the date established in the state's constitution.
+The Commission argued that in order to provide the public with the maximum opportunity to participate in the redistricting process in light of upcoming holiday season, the final deadline to submit final maps to the Secretary of State should be Jan.
+14, 2022.
+The California Supreme Court did modify the due date for the maps but not as far as the Commission requested.
+The Court agreed that the unique circumstances due to the pandemic required an adjustment and modified the timeline to the following: draft maps would be due no later than Nov.
 1, 2021 and final maps would be due no later than Dec.
-15th, with further adjustment on a day-for-day basis for any delay in the state's receipt of Census data beyond Jul.
-31. In the end, the draft maps were due no later than Nov.
-13, 2021, and the final maps were due no later than Dec.
+15, with further adjustment on a day-for-day basis for any delay in the state's receipt of Census data beyond Jul.
+31. In the end, the draft maps were due no later than Dec.
 27, 2021.